All Episodes

 Well, yeah, I did that too.

-It's pouring rain on all across the country right now, as we all know, and New York City was no exception last night.
+It's pouring rain on all across the country right now, as we all know.

-So Sean and I are heading over to this quote unquote meeting where I'm trying to Google this Irish man that I can't find anywhere.
+So Sean and I are heading over to this quote-unquote meeting where I'm trying to Google this Irishman that I can't find anywhere.

-And uh that's because he doesn't exist.
+And that's because he doesn't exist.

-And so we get to the side of the restaurant, and then one of the servers sees Sean through the window and he goes, Hey, hey, come here, come here.
+And so we get to the side of the restaurant and then one of the servers sees Sean through the window and he goes, Hey, hey, come here, come here.

-And Sean's like, here Linda, climb over this trash.
+And Sean's like, here, Linda, climb over this trash.

-And I'm like, dude, I'm like in this tight little dress, and I'm trying to climb over the trash.
+And I'm like, dude, I'm like in this tight little dress and I'm trying to climb over the trash.

-The thing that you no, you forgot some big part.
+No, you forgot some big part.

-When I walked in, now remember, I was a dishwasher and a cook.
+But when I walked in, now remember, I was a dishwasher and a cook.

-I I loved being You were okay.
+I loved being okay.

 I loved it.